 He was born in San Diego County and spent his early years in San Luis Rio Colorado, Mexico.
 Shortly after, his family settled in Arizona and he would toggle between the different environments and cultures he grew from.
 Since his childhood, Dbait displayed a natural inclination toward music by growing a liking to playing drums, piano, and rapping at the age of 8.
 His interest in music was mostly influenced by his parents, who met each other at a music rehearsal in Mexico.
 Growing up with a jazz pianist for a father, a singer for a mother, and a mariachi for a grandfather, it is only natural that he would follow tradition.

-In 2010, Dbait entered a series of competitions known as “Beat Battles” where he would showcase his music production for a panel of famous judges in hopes to make connections in the music industry.
+At age 19, Dbait entered a series of competitions known as “Beat Battles” where he would showcase his music production for a panel of famous judges in hopes to make connections in the music industry.
 It was at these battles where he met and exchanged contact info with more of his idols including Willy Northpole, Needlz and Boi-1da.